zerodayblitz/AdventOfCyber/README.md

 # AdventOfCyber
-My solutions to TryHackMe's annual Advent of Cyber Event
+My write-ups for TryHackMe's annual Advent of Cyber Event.